PaddlePaddle/FastDeploy/docs/api/vision_results/perception_result.md

 - **center**: member variable, indicating the center point coordinates of all detected target frames, the number of elements is consistent with `scores.size()`, and each frame uses 3 float values to represent the center point coordinates of the frame in turn
 - **observation_angle**: Member variable, indicating the observation angle of the detected frame, and the number of elements is consistent with `scores.size()`
 - **yaw_angle**: Member variable, indicating the orientation angle of the detected frame, the number of elements is consistent with `scores.size()`
+- **velocity**: Member variable, indicating the velocity of the detected frame, the number of elements is consistent with `scores.size()`
 - **Clear()**: member function, used to clear the results stored in the structure
 - **Str()**: member function, output the information in the structure as a string (for Debug)